JikesRVM/jikesrvm.github.io/FAQ.md

 #### What is the relationship to the Jalapeño project?

 Jikes RVM is an enhanced open source version of the code developed under the Jalapeño research project from December 1997 to October 2001.
-A [historical overview](http://docs.codehaus.org/display/RVM/Publications#Publications-Publications-rvmoss) of the project is now available.

 #### Is Jikes RVM for all programmers?